klei1984/max/evolution.md

 Hence the gold colored CD actually being the source, with no reference to copies sold as in the recording industry." - Urban Dictionary
 {: style="color:gray; font-size: 100%; text-align: right;"}

-Interplay made an inhouse interview with Ali Atabek in December 1996 [\[13\]](#ref13).
+Interplay made an inhouse interview with Ali Atabek in December 1996 [\[14\]](#ref14).
 It is rather strange that the interviewer could not even spell Atabek's name correctly and that the interview begins with utter nonsense. _"...
 You have the opportunity to dominate a maximum of 24 worlds and eight clans-- each with its own advanced artificial intelligence (AI).
 All that you need to do is solve the problems of war, famine and pestilence.
 You must also reverse ecological collapse, genetic manipulation and tectonic disasters that, otherwise, would surely result in the demise of the world."_ - Say what?
 Tectonic disasters, famine and pestilence?
 Genetic manipulation and the demise of the world?
 In this game the player is supposed to conquer countless new worlds for the Condord so who cares about the demise of "the" world?
 But then again the campaign is all about getting our hands on technologies and alien artefacts giving a damn about the dominion of worlds and in this effort 4 clans are actually our allies.

 Another interesting sentence from the interview says that _"the goal for the creation of M.A.X. was to have been a step above Virgin's "Command and Conquer" meets "Conquest of the New World"_.
 Probably the interviewer wanted to say that M.A.X. wanted to combine the merits of "Command & Conquer" and "Conquest of the New World".
 Mechamander had similar ideas in 1993.
 Conquest of the New World is a strategy title published by Interplay.

 According to the interview M.A.X. was scheduled to be released on December 30th, 1996 and the development lasted about 10 months only which implies that M.A.X. was not actively developed during 1994 and 1995 which is not true.
-Shortly after Atabek was promoted to become division head of Interplay's new strategy division called Flat Cat [\[14\]](#ref14).
+Shortly after Atabek was promoted to become division head of Interplay's new strategy division called Flat Cat [\[15\]](#ref15).

 To be continued...

+The year 1997 ...

+The year 1998 ...

+Amazing M.A.X.
+2 trailer

+{% include drive_player.html id=page.driveId3 %}
+<br><br>

 # Catalogue of M.A.X.
 Revisions